On this Page: Related pages:

 This provides the flexibility to report KPI metrics only on most machines and then increase the metric level on specific servers where you need deeper visibility to diagnose problems.
 You can increase scalability on the Controller and conserve metric bandwidth on the network with no sacrifice in visibility.

-Every Basic and Server Visibility metric has a default DMM class (KPI, Diagnostic, and Advanced Diagnostic).
+Every Basic and Server Visibility metric has a default Dynamic Monitoring Mode (DMM) class: KPI, Diagnostic, and Advanced Diagnostic.
 To see the DMM class for each metric, see Hardware Resources Metrics.

 Note the following: